ava-labs/avalanche-docs/docs/overview/getting-started/avax.md

-# AVAX

 # Overview

 AVAX is the native utility token of Avalanche.
 It’s a hard-capped, scarce asset that is used to pay for fees, secure the platform through staking, and provide a basic unit of account between the multiple Subnets created on Avalanche. `1 nAVAX` is equal to `0.000000001 AVAX`.

-## Utility
+# AVAX

-AVAX is a non-renewable resource (analagous to oil) that's used to power the Avalanche network.
+AVAX is a non-renewable resource (analogous to oil) that's used to power the Avalanche network.
 AVAX is used for day-to-day operations in Avalanche such as staking and issuing transactions.

 AVAX represents the weight that each node has in network decisions.
 No single actor owns